holajiawei/1space/README.md

 docker-compose up -d
 ```

-Our current development/test environment only defines one container
+Our current development/test environment only defines one Docker container
-`swift-s3-sync`.
+named `swift-s3-sync`.
 It is based on the
 [bouncestorage/swift-aio](https://hub.docker.com/r/bouncestorage/swift-aio/).
 The Dockerfile adds S3Proxy, backed by the file system and uses a Swift
 all-in-one docker container as the base.
 The Compose file maps the current
-source tree into the container, so that it operates on your current state.
+source tree into the container, so that the cloud sync code  operates on your
-Port 8080 is the Swift Proxy server, whereas 10080 is the S3Proxy.
+current state.
+Port 8080 is the Swift Proxy server, 10080 is the S3Proxy, and
+8081 is the Cloud Connector port.

 Tests pre-configure multiple
 [policies](https://github.com/swiftstack/swift-s3-sync/blob/master/test/container/swift-s3-sync.conf).